lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 * `ClangTool`: this is used when creating a standalone tool based on libclang;

-* `RecursiveASTVisitor`: an infrastructore in libclang, which provides a mechanism to visit the AST tree recursively;
+* `RecursiveASTVisitor`: an infrastructure in libclang, which provides a mechanism to visit the AST tree recursively;

 * `Rewriter`: a class provided by libclang, which is used to insert text into